-Your PIP plan will cover 80 percent of medical costs.
-For your medical costs to be covered by PIP, your treatment has to be provided, ordered, supervised, or prescribed by a licensed physician, dentist, or chiropractor or be provided in a hospital or facility a hospital owns.
-Your PIP policy will also cover emergency transportation.
+Your PIP plan should cover 80 percent of medical costs.
+For PIP to cover your medical costs, a licensed physician, dentist, or chiropractor must provide, order, supervise, or prescribe your treatment.
+The treatment might also take place in a hospital or similar medical facility.
+Your PIP policy should also cover emergency transportation.

-Once your initial care is over (you’re released from the hospital), you are entitled reimbursement for follow up care related to your underlying initial diagnosis—but only if they are prescribed, ordered, or supervised by certain medical professionals.
-Qualified types of follow up care include those provided by:
+Once your initial care is over (after your release from the hospital), you should receive reimbursement for follow-up care related to your underlying initial diagnosis but only care that certain medical professionals supervise.

 - A hospital or ambulatory surgical center

 - An entity wholly owned by one or more physicians, chiropractic physicians, or dentists and their spouse, parent, child, or sibling.

 - An entity that owns or is wholly owned, directly or indirectly, by a hospital.